mouradk78/starter-blog/content/blog/habit-building/index.md

 ### When automatic: increase the tempo

 When you no longeer think of a habit.
-It is time to promote it, shift up a gear and increase the amoutnyou have already set.
+It is time to promote it, shift up a gear and increase the amount you have already set.
 If you are doing 10 press ups a day, increase it my 4% the next day and the day after until such time that the habit feels difficult.
-Step back a couple of gears down and maintain until it feels easy and satisfying.
+Step down a couple of gears and maintain until it feels easy and satisfying.